 Foot and ankle surgeons can usually reduce or eliminate students’ foot pain with simple treatment methods including stretching exercises, ice massage, anti-inflammatory medications, and custom or over-the-counter shoe inserts.

 Back to school season will always be painful for some students, but it doesn’t need to involve foot pain.
 Contact Dr. Gordon’s office in Manassas 703-368-7166 or Reston 703-437-6333 to have your student’s painful foot evaluated, and visit FootHealthFacts.org for more information on foot and ankle conditions.

 Simple steps that help people with diabetes keep their feet healthy

 A diabetes diagnosis can be daunting, but a simple attitude adjustment can make a world of difference in how well you fare while living with the disease.
 When people with diabetes take proactive steps to monitor key health indicators, experts agree that it’s possible to prevent some of the most severe risks of diabetes, including lower limb amputation.

 People ages 20 and older who are living with diabetes account for about 60 percent of non-traumatic lower-limb amputations, according to the Centers for Disease Control and Prevention’s (CDC) 2014 National Diabetes Statistics Report.

-People with diabetes may be less aware of cuts or wounds on their feet due to the nerve damage related to their disease, Dr. Gordon points out.
+People with diabetes may be less aware of cuts or wounds on their feet due to the nerve damage related to their disease, Dr. Hafner points out.
 “Regular and vigilant foot care can help catch problems before they develop into a health crisis.”

 APMA offers advice to help people with diabetes protect their foot health: